Are there financial assistance programs for families to help with purchasing home hearing assistive technology (HAT)?

 There are several options of grants and funding sources that may be able to help families who do not have the financial means to purchase home hearing aids or have insurance that covers it.

-- One source that might be able to help on an individual basis is through the benevolence of a charitable organization in your community.
+- Another source that might be able to help on an individual basis is through the benevolence of a charitable organization in your community.
 Lions Club, Shriners Club, Kiwanis, Rotary Club, Elks Lodge, and the American Legion associations have been known to support students with disabilities for a myriad of purposes.
 Interested families should seek out local chapters of these organizations in their area.
 Oftentimes these organizations may ask for the family to submit a letter to justify the financial need.

 - Starkey Hearing Foundation prepares and provides hearing aids and custom earmolds for qualified patients.